aptech/tspdlib/README.md

 ## Getting Started
 ### Prerequisites
-The program files require a working copy of **GAUSS 21+**.
-Many tests can be run on earlier versions with some small revisions and users should contact erica@aptech.com for a modified library for earlier **GAUSS** versions.
+The program files require a working copy of **GAUSS 22+**.

 ### Installing
 The GAUSS Time Series and Panel data tests library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).

 **Please do not download the source code and install manually.
 You will not be able to properly install the library.**

 Before using the functions created by `tspdlib` you will need to load the newly created `tspdlib` library.
 This can be done in a number of ways:
   *   Navigate to the library tool view window and click the small wrench located next to the `tspdlib` library.
 Select `Load Library`.